2008 Stanley Cup playoffs: (1) Detroit Red Wings vs. (5) Dallas Stars

 This was the fourth playoff meeting between these two teams, with Detroit winning all three of the previous series.
 They last met in the 1998 Western Conference Final where Detroit won in six games.
 This was Detroit's second consecutive Conference finals appearance; they lost to the Anaheim Ducks in six games in the previous year.
 Dallas last made the conference finals in 2000, where they defeated the Colorado Avalanche in seven games.
 Detroit won three of the four games during this year's regular season series.

 The Red Wings defeated the Stars in six games.
 Detroit scored three power-play goals as they took game one 4–1.
 Red Wings' goaltender Chris Osgood made 17 saves in game two to give Detroit a 2–1 win.
 Stars' forward Mike Ribeiro was assessed a match penalty at the end of game two for retaliating to an earlier stick infraction with a two-handed slash to Chris Osgood's chest; neither players were suspended.
 Detroit forward Pavel Datsyuk scored a hat-trick in game three for the Red Wings; while Osgood stopped 16 shots for the 5–2 win.
 Marty Turco made 33 saves as the Stars avoided elimination in game four winning 3–1.
 Turco continued his strong play for Dallas in game five as he stopped 38 shots in a 2–1 victory.
-The Red Wings used the strength of a three-goal first period in game six to eliminate the Stars and return to the Stanley Cup Finals for the first time since 2002.
+The Red Wings used the strength of a three-goal first period in game six to eliminate the Stars and return to the Stanley Cup Final for the first time since 2002.

 Stanley Cup Finals

 This was the first playoff meeting between these two teams.
-Both teams won their last appearance in the Finals; Detroit defeated Carolina in five games in 2002, while Pittsburgh swept Chicago in four games in 1992.
+Both teams won their last appearance in the Final; Detroit defeated Carolina in five games in 2002, while Pittsburgh swept Chicago in four games in 1992.
 The teams did not play each other during this year's regular season.